ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 Input records must include the following fields of the correct types:

 * Reference - Any - a unique identifier, e.g Business Reporting Unit
-* Period - String - "YYYY" or "YYYYMM" format, the period to be wisorised
+* Period - String - for example "YYYY" or "YYYYMM", the period to be Winsorised
 * Cell or Group - Numeric - a number representing a stratum (e.g Standard Industrial Classification)
-* Target Variable - Numeric - Nulls allowed (Check?), the value to be treated
+* Target Variable - Numeric - the value to be treated
-* Design Weight - Numeric - Nulls allowed (Check?), a supplied weight that reflects the sampling design
+* Design Weight - Numeric - a supplied weight that reflects the sampling design
-* Calibration Weight - Numeric - Nulls allowed, a weight that maintains the estimated calibration totals.
+* Calibration Factor - Numeric - Nulls allowed, a weight that maintains the estimated calibration totals.
 Mandatory for ratio estimation.
 * Auxiliary - Numeric - Nulls allowed, a secondary value used for prediction in ratio estimation.
 Mandatory for ratio estimation.

-The presence of Auxiliary and Calibration Weight indicates that ratio estimation must be performed rather than expansion estimation.
+The presence of Auxiliary and Calibration Factor indicates that ratio estimation must be performed rather than expansion estimation.

 ### 5.2 Output Records